EighteenZi/rocksdb_wiki/Rocksdb-Architecture-Guide.md

 There are times when an application would like to process keys at compaction time.
 For example, a database that has inherent support for Time-To-Live (ttl) can optionally remove keys that are expired.
 This can be done via a application defined Compaction Filter.
 The rocksdb Compaction Filter gives control to the application to modify the value of a key or to entirely drop a key as part of the compaction process.

 ReadOnly Mode
 There are times when an application wants to open a database for reading only.
 It can open the database in ReadOnly mode, the database guarantees that the application won't be able to modify anything in the database.

-Database Logs
+Database Debug Logs
 The rocksdb database software writes detailed logs to a file named LOG*.
 These are mostly used for debugging and analyzing a running system.
 There is a configuration to allow rolling this LOG at a specified periodicity.

 Data Compression